Tonight I couldn’t stand myself alone, that’s why I went to see a movie.

 You need air.

 As I was saying at the very beginning, you don’t know how to feel after this mental rape.
-Because you almost surrender, and as a woman you feel disgusted and powerless, emptied and enraged.
+For you almost surrender, and as a woman you feel disgusted and powerless, drained, emptied and enraged.

 I don’t fucking need to wear a bra if I don’t want to!

-You have no right to violate my body and mind, just because I want my legs to be touched by a warm sun, or because I am beautiful.
+You have no right to violate my body and mind, just because I want my legs to be touched by the sun.

 I loved this remake, more that the original one.
-A psychological thriller that makes you want to run away, puke and meditate on how sick and wrong a human brain can be.
+A psychological thriller that makes you want to run away, vomit and meditate on how sick and wrong a human brain can be.